andrewblane/VirtualEating/README.md

 20150530 (v.
 1.0): Initial release.

 ## Description
-eating-tools is a set of functions designed to help in planning, implementing and analyzing CRISPR-EATING enzymatically generated sgRNA libraries for genome labeling or screening as decribed in [Lane et al., 2015](http://www.cell.com/developmental-cell/abstract/S1534-5807(15)00392-5)
+The `eating` package is a set of functions designed to help in planning, implementing and analyzing CRISPR-EATING enzymatically generated sgRNA libraries for genome labeling or screening as decribed in [Lane et al., 2015](http://www.cell.com/developmental-cell/abstract/S1534-5807(15)00392-5)